natorbit/williams_design/cialdini_competitor.md

 **If yes, how:**

 💝 **What they give away for free:**
-Glossier often includes free product samples or stickers with orders and sends discount codes to repeat customers.
+Sephora offers free samples with every online order, as well as birthday gifts and exclusive rewards through their Beauty Insider program.

 🌐 **Where this appears on their website:**
-Displayed at checkout or in promotional banners — e.g., *“A little extra gift for you”* or *“Free sample with every order.”*
+Displayed at checkout under “Choose Your 2 Free Samples,” and promoted on the “Beauty Insider” page.

 ⭐ **How effective it is:**
-Highly effective — customers feel appreciated and are more likely to make another purchase to “return the favor.”
+Highly effective — customers feel appreciated and often add more to their carts or stay loyal to earn additional perks.

 ---